 Read through the infographic below to learn some of the most effective ways to structure your resume.

-Cover letters can be a bit trickier than resumes.
+Cover letters can be a bit more difficult than resumes.
 Generally, it's a good idea to wait until you're face to face with an employer to discuss your criminal record.
-However, if you haven't had luck being called for an interview, a cover letter can sometimes be a good place to talk about your charges.
+However, if you haven't had any luck being called for an interview, a cover letter can sometimes be a good place to talk about your charges.
 It can give the employer a better idea of your story, and they may be more inclined to invite you to interview.

 If you choose to disclose your criminal record in a cover letter, you'll want to make sure you identify your charges as well as any positive changes or activities you've engaged in since the charges.